coreinfrastructure/best-practices-badge/criteria.md

 Here are the current (draft) criteria; it is certain to change.
 The criteria marked with &#8224; are intended to be automatically testable if the project is hosted on GitHub and follows standard conventions.
-The [name] markings is the short name of each required criterion, and is also the database field name for the cpaturing the justification that the criterion is met.
+The [name] markings is the short name of each required criterion;
+it is also the basis of the database table field name (chaging "-" to "_") with the results.
 In a few cases rationale is also included.